 Update: On Tuesday, the Secretary of State's office filed a motion to dismiss the campaign finance complaint against Suzanne Staiert on grounds that it was not timely filed.
 A final resolution is expected in the next 35 days.

-Colorado Politics has learned of a long-standing relationship between Suzanne Staiert, the attorney who represented the Public Trust Institute, and Independent Ethics Commissioner Deborah Johnson, who ruled in favor of complaints lodged by Staiert’s employer against former Gov. John Hickenlooper earlier this month.
+Colorado Politics has learned of a long-standing relationship between Suzanne Staiert, the attorney who represented the Public Trust Institute, and Independent Ethics Commissioner Debra Johnson, who ruled in favor of complaints lodged by Staiert’s employer against former Gov. John Hickenlooper earlier this month.

 The relationship, which was not disclosed during the Hickenlooper hearings, involves how Johnson was named to the board and that she contributed to Staiert's campaign for state Senate.
 While the actions do not indicate anything illegal, they do run counter to policies put in place by the commission.